Patrick Moravec avatar

 What is WP-CLI and why should you use it?
 In short, WP-CLI is a file that allows you to execute specific commands in the WordPress terminal.
 You can find a complete list of commands in the official WP-CLI documentation.
 It is also possible to create your own WP-CLI commands.
 You can read how this works in the “Commands Cookbook“.

-With WP-CLI, you can automate processes that would otherwise eat up your valuable time, starting with the most basic task - installing WordPress.
+With WP-CLI, you can automate processes that would otherwise take up your valuable time, starting with the most basic task – installing WordPress.
 The basic installation of WordPress is not a big challenge, but if you have a site in local development and now want to host the staging or production site online, you will need to reinstall WordPress and the required plugins.

 As an alternative to manual installation, you could connect to your server via SSH, navigate to the correct folder and execute the following in the CLI: